 Emotional intelligence (EI) is beneficial in dealing with clients.
 According to Western Governors University, understanding your own emotions makes it more likely you’ll understand the emotions and feelings of others, such as clients.
 EI helps you pick up cues about your client and put yourself in their shoes so you can better diffuse a disagreement, overcome price objections when you’re negotiating your fees, and/or put the client at ease.

 A good example would be a client sharing with you how they are concerned about the length of time it will take for you to complete their project.
 You use your emotional intelligence to better understand they’re taking a risk by allocating a portion of their budget to working with you.
 They’re a fairly new business, and you recognize how stressful it can be when cash flow is limited.
-You may offer the client to pay for the project in installments, such as half up front, with the remaining balance upon delivery.
+You may offer the client the ability to pay for the project in installments, such as half upfront, with the remaining balance upon delivery.

 2. Be clear about what you can deliver